 - Don’t speculate or concern yourself with the name of the panel chairperson or how a particular panel is conducting the interview.
 While it’s true that some panels are tougher than others, the broad guidelines remain the same and going in without any negative bias towards the panel is the pragmatic way.

-- Don’t worry yourself about the psychological evaluator in the panel.
+- Don’t stress yourself about the psychological evaluator in the panel.
 Be calm, patient and optimistic and rest of the things will fall into place.

 - Don’t get nervous if other candidates seem to have more experience or knowledge.
 Everyone present at the venue is in the same boat and all are there on merit, including you.